AVEVA/AVEVA-Samples/ocs_samples/basic_samples/Authentication/README.md

 The sample for this authentication flow can be found [here](./ClientCredentialFlow/ ).

-### Implicit Flow
+### Implicit Flow (Deprecated)

-If you are developing any Javascript/Browser based applications, with the user (resource owner) trying to access resources this should be your authentication method of choice.
+If you are developing any Javascript/Browser (SPA) based applications, with the user (resource owner) trying to access resources, this flow can be used but is deprecated.
+It is highly recommended to use Authorization Code Flow with PKCE.

-In this case the user will have to authenticate against the identity provider and an Access Token will be provided to the client.
+In this case the user will have to authenticate against the identity provider and an Access Token will be provided to the client in the redirect URI.
 A certain level of trust on the client/browser is expected.
-No Refresh Token provided.
+No Refresh Token is provided.

 The sample for this authentication flow can be found [here](./ImplicitFlow/).

+### Authorization Code Flow with PKCE

+If you are developing any Javascript/Browser (SPA) based applications or native mobile applications, with the user (resource owner) trying to access resources, use this flow.
+This flow adds an extra layer of security over implicit flow by:
+1. Requiring a client-verified code exchange for access token
+2. By not returning the access token in a redirect URI.

+As with Implicit Flow, no refresh token is provided.

+The sample for this authentication flow can be found [here](./AuthorizationCodeFlow/).

 ### Hybrid Flow